merovex-archival/merovex.github.io/_posts/2016-05-21-copyright-work-product.markdown

 * Earlier drafts
 * Electronic correspondance with editors, beta readers, etc. (FB, Twitter, email)

 All of these materials are things a normal author produces in the normal course of creating a novel.
 For me, the byproducts of the [Snowflake Method](/w/writing-tools/snowflake-method/) seems to lend itself naturally to an author's work product.
+The interesting wrinkle is even these work products are covered by your copyright under US Federal Copyright Law.

 As an author, you should always be in a better position to demonstrate an author's work product than the infringer.
 It stands to reason that if you had to stack your work product against another's, would it show how you developed an idea and crafted a work.
 You've put work into it and the infringer had not.